 Organize your Tools

-What “tools” are absolutely crucial to your job?
+What “tools” are crucial to your job?
 A desk, computer, and phone are three common tools telecommuters use to stay organized and productive.
-Depending on your profession, it’s likely you’ll have plenty of other resources (like filing cabinets, a printer, etc.) to incorporate into your work space as well.
+Depending on your profession, it’s likely you’ll have plenty of other resources to incorporate into your functional workspace as well.
 Staying organized can make the difference between a productive week and a completely wasteful one.
 To ensure your time working from home is well-spent, invest in different types of “space savers” like filing cabinets, wall organizers, computer cord organizers and more.

 Here are a few other things to consider when setting up a home office: